Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Single particle motion

 \section{Single particle motion}

-[H-II:11.2.1] ``The motion of every individual charged particle in the heliosphere can be described by the Lorentz force equation, Eq.~(\ref{eq:lorentz}). [\ldots]'' [H-II:9.2.2] ``For\indexit{gyromotion} the simplest case of no electric field and a constant magnetic field in the $z$ direction, the solution to Eq.~(\ref{eq:lorentz}) is straightforward.
+\ors[II:11.2.1] ``The \indexit{particle!motion!single}motion of every individual charged particle in the heliosphere can be described by the Lorentz force equation, Eq.~(\ref{eq:lorentz}). [\ldots]'' \ors[II:9.2.2] ``For\indexit{gyromotion} the simplest case of no electric field and a constant magnetic field in the $z$ direction, the solution to Eq.~(\ref{eq:lorentz}) is straightforward.
 It is given by \regfootnote{Note that the gyrating charged particle emits gyro-synchrotron radiation, thereby losing energy, so that this orbital motion approximated by Eq.~(\ref{eq:gyromotion}) --~and thus also in Eqs.~(\ref{eq:gcmotion}) and~(\ref{eq:derivvel})~-- is not sustained indefinitely.}:

 where $\omega_{\rm g}=qB/(mc)$ is the cyclotron\indexit{gyrofrequency} (gyro-)frequency, $\alpha$ is called the pitch\indexit{pitch angle} angle (note that our definition is such that $\alpha=0$ implies the particle is moving directly along the magnetic field), $\phi$ is the phase angle, and $v$ is the magnitude of the particle velocity.''